 It takes an expert duet of a heavy industry leader and its loyal energy aggregator to find which flexible process to monetize on the energy markets.
 This is how we, Flexcity and VPK Paper did it!

-Reduce the energy bill for heavy industry processes
+Reduce the energy bill for heavy industry processes.

-Since 2015, Flexcity and VPK Paper, the Belgian packaging paper mill, have partnered to add flexibility to the energy management strategy of VPK.
+Since 2015, Flexcity and VPK Paper have partnered to add flexibility services to the energy management strategy of VPK.
 Paper production is an energy-intensive industry.
-Indeed, producing paper involves heavy electrical machinery and large amounts of steam and heat… which result in substantial electricity bills!
-As a heavy industrial in Europe, VPK Group has to comply with stringent energy management constraints on Demand Response services.
-In-depth process optimization, use of efficient, state-of-the-art technologies, renewable energy and cogeneration of power and heat are key elements of this strategy.
+Indeed, producing paper involves heavy electrical machinery and large amounts of steam and heat which result in substantial electricity bills!
+As a heavy industrial in Europe, VPK Paper has to comply with stringent energy management constraints on Demand Response services.
+In-depth process optimization, state-of-the-art technologies and cogeneration of power and heat are key elements of this strategy.

-Using Flexcity’s Demand Response (DR) services, VPK Paper has been valorizing its power on reserve markets for two years now and is now looking for new processes to monetize.
+Using Flexcity’s Demand Response (DR) services, VPK Paper has been valorizing its power on reserve markets for several years and is now looking for new processes to monetize.

-Implementing Demand Response in the cogeneration process
+Implementing Demand Response (DR) in the cogeneration process

-Flexcity worked closely with VPK Paper as well as the supplier of the CHP to securely connect the generator to the box.
-Based on frequency measurement, this device modulates the CHP’s power output only when necessary, severely limiting the impact on the CHP as well as on the paper production.
-This Flexcity box runs a local algorithm to deliver the R1 service in a continuous, automatic and decentralized way since the service requires an immediate response to frequency deviations.
+Flexcity worked closely with VPK Paper as well as the supplier of the gas turbine CHP to securely connect the unit to the box.
+Based on changing setpoints, this device modulates the gas turbine CHP’s power output only when necessary, respecting the operational limits of the gas turbine CHP as well as the paper production.
+This Flexcity Box runs a local algorithm to deliver the aFRR service in a continuous, automatic and decentralized way in line with the grid operator’s specifications.